MayIsBikeMonth/may_is_bike_month/README.md

-This is a Rails re-write of the [phoenix/elixir May is Bike Month app](https://github.com/MayIsBikeMonth/may_is_bike_month-elixir)
+This is a Rails re-write of the [Phoenix/Elixir May is Bike Month app](https://github.com/MayIsBikeMonth/may_is_bike_month-elixir)

----
+## Running a Competition

 Create a new competition with: